tremor-rs/tremor-rfcs/text/0006-plugin-development-kit.md

 Plugins add deployment complexity.
 Currently tremor is a single binary.
 A binary with plugins introduces versioning and dependency management complexities.
 For example, when to allow/disallow multiple versions in the same process.

 Once the PDK is published, internal interfaces become public API surfaces.
 Binary compatibility, forward compatibility and separation of public from private or internal structures, types, behaviours and interfaces will be new concerns and constraints on the project.

 Plugin ownership and maintenance.
 Aside from code-related issues, we need a process for managing officially maintained plugins and for managing the promotion, demotion/deprecation and changes to maintership or ownership.
 The governance of plugins will require explicit consideration with respect to standards, processes and community governance.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The simple alternative to a PDK, is to internalize every artifact explicitly.
 This limits scalability and effectivness and is not tenable in the medium to long term.

 Another alternative is enhance tremor so that plugins can be 'soft coded' through a DSL.
 This may require extending existing languages, adding new DSLs and other changes to the tremor runtime.
 For some artifacts, such as codecs, or pre and post processors, this may be worth investigating.
 However, performance critical regions of the tremor runtime may limit the applicability of 'soft coded' plugins until the runtime evolves suitable APIs, facilities and development tooling.

+Webassembly might be another way to get and deploy additional code to tremor without the need of linked libraries, however interaction with existing third party libraries is unresolved.

 # Prior art
 [prior-art]: #prior-art